JJ/github-pr-contains-action/README.md

 ## Credits

-This repo has been based on the work of [ApoorvGuptaAi/github-pr-contains-action](https://github.com/ApoorvGuptaAi/github-pr-contains-action).
+This repository has been based on the work of [ApoorvGuptaAi/github-pr-contains-action](https://github.com/ApoorvGuptaAi/github-pr-contains-action).

 ## License